 The degree to which a skill contributes to the final cognitive score can be set according to your requirements.
 Job profiles that have no specific skill requirements (e.g. customer care representative) can use an equal weight of 25% for each skill so that all skills are equally important.
 For example, a position in accounting requires higher numerical reasoning skills, whereas a position in software development requires higher logical reasoning (problem-solving) skills.

-The sum of the skill weights is 100%.
-As you move a bar, the bars below it will be adjusted to ensure that the sum remains 100%.
+The sum of the skill's weight is 100%.
+As you move a bar, the other bars will be adjusted to ensure that the sum remains 100%.
 As a best practice, start setting your weight requirements from top to bottom.